Orin111/rush-hour/README.md

 ## Game Description

 This Rush Hour game is a digital adaptation of the classic sliding block puzzle.
 You'll be presented with a game board containing cars of various sizes, orientations, and colors.
 The challenge is to slide the cars horizontally or vertically to create an unobstructed path for the red car to exit the grid.

 ## Getting Started

 To play the Rush Hour game on your local machine, follow these steps:

-1. Clone this repository using the command: `git clone <repository_url>`
+1. Clone this repository using the command: `git clone https://github.com/Orin111/rush-hour`
 2. Navigate to the project directory: `cd rush-hour-game`
 3. Create a virtual environment (optional but recommended): `python3 -m venv venv`
 4. Activate the virtual environment: `source venv/bin/activate`
 5. Install required libraries: `pip install -r requirements.txt`
 6. Run the game: `python3 game.py car_config.json`

-Replace `<repository_url>` with the actual URL of your GitHub repository.

 ## Car Class